 One of the simplest ways we do this is by touring with a small orchestra of around 25 players, often less.
 This immediately eliminates per-capita emissions.
 Far from being an artistic compromise, this allows us to perform in small, regional venues that are usually situated in remote areas of outstanding natural beauty.
 Such places often play host to composers, but rarely to orchestras playing their music.
 For projects requiring larger numbers, we love teaming up with local orchestras, creating a hugely beneficial cultural exchange.
 We also don't bring our own crew or technical equipment, but prefer instead to work with local technicians and stage managers.

-When it comes to transport itself, our policy is simple: we don't fly.
 The carbon impact of air travel so far exceeds equivalents by land and sea that its use is unjustifiable, no matter how high quality our international concerts and conservation projects are.
 Besides, Europe has an outstanding network of railways and roads that come with none of the logistical complications of getting instruments like timpani and double basses onto an airplane.
 Travel by train and coach is also sociable, relaxing, and affords us the chance to see the landscapes we traverse much more than we could by air and reach locations far from the usual airport circuit.

 We plan our routes with great care, keeping the overall geographical area small and eliminating unnecessary travel to ensure maximum efficiency.
 This creates a win-win because shorter travel times between venues are much less tiring for our musicians, allowing us to be on top form for every concert.
 We also frequently perform more than one programme in each location and engage in our various environmental and community projects, making the most of our visit.

 Julie's Bicycle is a non-profit supporting cultural organisations to take climate action.
 Discover their many excellent resources here: https://juliesbicycle.com/